ackermannQ/vscode-botpress-bpdependencies/README.md

 - **Botpress submenu in VS Code tree view**: Introduce a custom `Botpress` submenu accessible via right-click in the Explorer.
 - **Dynamic bpDependencies editing**: Enables adding or removing `bpDependencies` entries in `package.json` via GUI without manually editing the file.
 - **Automatic package.json resolution**: Dynamically finds the closest `package.json` file relative to the selected folder.
-- **Hub.md**: Automatically fills `Hub.md` file for new projects to save the user some redacting time (need to be verified though, add a validation to ensure the file was read by the user).
+- **Hub.md**: Automatically fills `Hub.md` file for new projects to (need to be verified though, add a validation to ensure the file was read by the user).

 ---